gabriellopez23/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

 ## Description
-A console-based Rock, Paper, Scissors Javascript application from The Odin Project's Foundational Javascript module.
+A UI-based Rock, Paper, Scissors Javascript application from The Odin Project's Foundational Javascript module.

 ## Learnings
 The project's objective is to write from scratch and apply basic Javascript concepts: